maudoin/jucevlc/README.txt

 Menu
 ------------------
+The frontpage root folder can be setup from the main menu.
+Choose "Open" and select the desired folder then select "Use as frontpage" at the end of the list.

 The main menu is accessible by right clicking on the video or using the third playback control bar icon (folder in a blue dot).

 The main menu can be hidden bu left clicking on the video or using the third playback control bar icon (red cross over a folder in a blue dot).